-While images of a backyard pool can conjure up the feel of cannonballing into cool water on a hot summer’s day, the reality is a bit different.
-Upkeep of a pool is a lot of work.
+While thoughts of a backyard pool can conjure up images of cannonballing into cool water on a hot summer’s day, the reality is a bit different.
+Pool upkeep is a lot of work.

-Before you dive in, you may want to look at the reality of owning a place to take a dip.
-Here are six reasons not to own a pool.
+Before diving in, you may want to look at the reality of owning a place to take a dip.
+Here are seven reasons not to own a pool.

 1. High installation costs

-Building an in-ground pool is expensive, and can range from $10,000 to $100,000 in the United States depending on the style, size and materials used, according to FIxr, a site where you can compare home remodeling estimates.
-FIxr puts the average pool installation cost at $50,000 for a 12x14-foot fiberglass inground pool with a concrete deck.
-On the high end, a concrete infinity pool with an enclosure is about $110,000.
+Building an in-ground concrete pool is expensive.
+The cost can range, on average, from $35,000 to $100,000 in the United States depending on style, size and materials used, according to the industry publication Pool Magazine.
+Fixr, a site where you can compare home remodeling estimates, puts the average pool installation cost at between $42,000 and $79,000 for a 12-by-20-foot fiberglass in-ground pool with a deck.
+On the high end, a concrete infinity pool with an enclosure ranges from $100,000 to $150,000.

-As for an above ground pool, FIxr estimates that purchase prices (including installation) range from $1,500 — a metal-frame aboveground pool with a ladder and no deck — to about $10,000 for a 12’x24’ rectangular hard-sided pool with a full deck.
+As for an aboveground pool, Fixr estimates that purchase prices (including installation) range from $1,500 — for a metal-frame aboveground pool with a ladder and no deck — to about $10,000 for a 12-by-24-foot rectangular hard-sided pool with a full deck.

 Don’t forget to add in the costs for fencing and gates, which nearly every municipality requires.